AbhayaShankar/Next-js-learnings/Blog-Next-App/Plan.md

 6. I have also deisgned the Navbar which i have implemented, looks great though!

 7. I will have to change the PostGrid and PostItem as per what i will need, but for now I think It's good.

+8. I have designed a basic structure of how the Blog post would look like and I think I will continue with that as of now.
+Later maybe if different design idea comes, I might change my mind...